hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 - Creating new objects that are listed within the page
 - Surfacing management details like connecting to an API
 - Deleting or deactivating an object
-- Pausing or refreshing a service pertaining the page
+- Pausing or refreshing a service pertaining to the page

 ![Page Header Actions](/assets/components/page-header/page-header-actions.png =853x*)